The Science of "Whiskey Dick" & How to Avoid It

 What to Do if You Get Whiskey Dick

-How to Treat and Prevent Whiskey Dick
+How to Prevent Whiskey Dick

-Even if you know what the limit is on paper, moderation can be tough sometimes.
-We get it.
 Your sex life and medical advice aren’t always going to overlap.
 But if alcohol seems to be the only culprit for your poor erectile function, you know what you need to do.

 So with your alcohol intake in mind, here are some tips and techniques to help you drink responsibly and with intention: